spiral/docs/docs/en/debug/xdebug.md

 # Debug and Profiling - XDebug

-It is possible to debug the Spiral application like any other classic PHP applications using xDebug extension.
+It is possible to debug the Spiral application like any other classic PHP applications using the xDebug extension.

 ## IDE Configuration

-Read more about IDE configuration [here](https://roadrunner.dev/docs/php-debugging).
+Read more about the IDE configuration [here](https://roadrunner.dev/docs/php-debugging).

 ## On-Demand

-Is it more convenient to start RoadRunner with xDebug enabled only when it's needed.
+It is more convenient to start RoadRunner with xDebug enabled only when it's needed.
 Add the following env variables to `.rr.yaml` to properly configure xDebug:

 ```yaml